tstuefe/JEP387/jep.md

 ## A) Commit chunks on demand and uncommit free chunks

 Currently memory is committed up-front, in a coarse-grained fashion, in the lowest allocation layer.
-A chunk lives in committed memory and remains committed for its whole life time, regardless whether it is in use or not.
+A chunk lives in completely committed memory and remains so for its whole life time, regardless whether it is in use or not.

 ### Proposal

 Chunks shall be individually committable (also in parts where it makes sense) and uncommittable.
-Chunks in free lists could be uncommitted and would not count toward the working set size of the VM process.
+Chunks in free lists could be uncommitted and would not count towards the working set size of the VM process.

-Chunks in use by a class loader could be committed lazily - only the portion needed for housing metadata.
+Chunks in use by a class loader could be committed lazily and in parts.
 That way large chunks can get handed to class loaders but the full price would not have to be payed up front.

-A consideration is the virtual memory fragmentation.
-While we could commit/uncommit memory with page granularity, this may be counter productive, since we would fragment the virtual memory space and potentially hit OS specific limits (e.g. vm.max_map_count on Linux).
-Committing and uncommitting should happen only for larger ranges.

 ### Commit granules

 Where today Metaspace is committed bottom-to-top with a high water mark, in this proposal the Metaspace would become "checkered", consisting of committed and uncommitted ranges.

+A consideration is fragmentation of virtual memory resulting from this.
+In order to keep virtual memory fragmentation at bay, memory needs to be committed and uncommitted in a sufficiently coarse - and tunable - granularity.

 The proposal is to split the Metaspace memory into homogeneous units for the purpose of committing and uncommitting ("commit granules").
-The size of these units shall be tunable and by default large enough to keep virtual memory fragmentation at bay.

 A commit granule can only be committed and uncommitted as a whole.
 The VirtualSpaceNode shall keep track the commit state of the granules it contains.
 Upper layers can request committing and uncommitting ranges of commit granules.

+The size of these commit granules shall be tunable and by default large enough to keep virtual memory fragmentation manageable.

 ## B) Replace hard-wired chunk geometry with a buddy allocation scheme

-The current chunk allocation scheme knows three kind of chunks, sized 1K/4K/64K respectively, and so called humongous chunks which are individually sized and larger than 64K.
+The current chunk allocation scheme knows three kind of chunks, sized 1K/4K/64K respectively, and so-called humongous chunks which are individually sized and larger than 64K.
 Since JDK-8198423 chunks can be combined and split (e.g. 16 4K chunks can form one 64K chunk).

 The current allocation scheme has a number of disadvantages: